SoiledCold5/Gmail-Account-Creator/README.md

-# Gmail-Account-Creator(BETA)
+# Gmail-Account-Creator
-There is Some Issues in this project you will need Chrome Web Driver to Use This Beta Version
+You will need Chrome Web Driver to Use This